 A special kind of gasket is used in the manufacture and installation of woodstove combustors to prevent smoke from leaking around the combustor honeycomb.
 The expanding gasket made for this application assures that smoke will pass through the cells of the ceramic.
 It isn't the same kind of gasket used for woodstove doors or elsewhere in wood stoves.

-Its ability to swell makes CatGard expanding gasket easy to use by professional woodstove installers, chimney sweeps, and homeowners who perform their own gasket inspections and replacement installations.
+Its ability to swell makes CatGard swelling gasket easy to use by professional woodstove installers, chimney sweeps, and homeowners who perform their own gasket inspections and replacement installations.
 Regular stove-door gasket material should NOT be used for seating combustors in your stove.

 Once old expanding gasket has been subjected to constant high heat, it becomes fragile when handled.
 While serviceable in place, it may crumble when you remove your combustor for inspection or cleaning.
 Go ahead and remove crumbly gasket when new gasket is installed.
 If any old gasket is stable and serviceable in appearance, it's fine to continue using it indefinitely.